yunglean4171/rotmg-account-checker/README.md

 ## Good accounts detail will be saved to goodaccounts.txt file:
 ![goodaccs](https://i.imgur.com/5frLiRv.png)

-Its my first project in java I chose this programming language because of its multiplatform since I play rotmg on macos.
+It is my first project in java I chose this programming language because of its multiplatform since I play rotmg on macos.
 I will develop it eventually when I gain more knowledge
 ## Attention!
 combos.txt file create itself if not present in execurables directory, remember to put combo format as **EMAIL:PASSWORD**
 # Contributing